jopequ/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/README.md

 ---
 **NOTE**

 Board support for the PYNQ-Z1 and PYNQ-Z2 are not included in Vivado 2018.2 by default.
-The relevant files need to be extracted and saved to:
+The relevant files, included in this repository, need to be copied to:

- {Vivado installation}\data\boards\board_files\zynq
+ {Vivado installation}\data\boards\board_files

-These files can be downloaded from [/board_files](https://github.com/xupgit/Zynq-Design-using-Vivado/tree/master/board_files).

 ---